wazuh/wazuh-documentation/source/installation-guide/open-distro/all-in-one-deployment/unattended-installation.rst

 Installing Wazuh
 ----------------

-.. note:: Root user privileges are required to run all the commands and the ``curl`` package is used to download the script.
+.. note:: Root user privileges are required to run all the commands.
+The ``curl`` package is used to download the script.

 #.
-Run the script:
+Run the following command:

    .. code-block:: console